-The site for the proposed Bath Recycling Centre is an existing Bath & North East Somerset Council depot on the Locksbrook Road Trading Estate to the west of the city centre.
+The site for Bath Recycling Centre is an existing Bath & North East Somerset Council depot on the Locksbrook Road Trading Estate to the west of the city centre.
 The northern boundary of the site is formed by Locksbrook Road itself with a car dealership directly opposite, while to the south lies the Bristol and Bath Railway Path with the River Avon beyond.

 The site is currently used as a depot by Bath & North East Somerset Council for its Street Cleansing operations.
 Vehicles and staff are located at this site, along with bays for the street cleaning waste, whilst another part of the site is leased to a local car dealership for vehicle storage.